nikwin/nikwin.github.io/_posts/2018-10-22-vaingloryNotes.md

 title: "Vainglory Notes"
 tag: notes
 date: 2018-10-22
-desc: Rough notes on the game Vainglory
+desc: "Rough notes on the game Vainglory"
 ---

 - Why have UI on the bottom for the store instead of an interactive world element?
 It just makes no sense.